Insurance for Professional and Graduate Health Sciences Students

 If you have coverage under Medicaid, it is important to let the Washington State Department of Social and Health Services (DSHS) know that your primary insurance, WSU Graduate Student Health Insurance, is not processed electronically.

 That way, they can set up appropriate claim processing that coordinates with your WSU coverage.
 Otherwise, your prescription benefits may not be processed in a timely manner.

 For more information, visit the Washington Health Care Authority.

 Students who begin their studies during the summer session can enroll in summer medical insurance until the fall semester begins.
-Forms for summer 2019 will be available at a later date.
+Forms and rates for Summer 2020 will be available at a later date.

 Contact for questions